 Does your idea of things to do in Havana at night include dancing to Cuban jazz in some of Havana’s most well-known clubs?
 Then you can’t miss the Fábrica de Arte Cubano, a creative laboratory built inside a former cooking oil factory.

-La Fabrica is both a modern art gallery and a nightclub where you can enjoy the work of artists from all branches of art: cinema, music, dance, theater, visual arts, photography, fashion, graphic design, and architecture.
+La Fabrica is a modern art gallery and a nightclub where you can enjoy artists’ work from all branches of art: cinema, music, dance, theater, visual arts, photography, fashion, graphic design, and architecture.

 #3.
 See a Ballet Performance at Gran Teatro de La Habana

-You’ve probably already heard of popular Cuban dance styles like rumba and salsa, but did you know that Havana is home to a ballet theatre as well?
-At the Gran Teatro de La Habana (Grand Theatre of Havana), you can catch an impressive ballet performance put on by the Cuban National Ballet Company.
+You’ve probably already heard of popular Cuban dance styles like rumba and salsa, but did you know that Havana is also home to a ballet theatre?
+At the Gran Teatro de La Habana (Grand Theatre of Havana), you can catch an impressive ballet performance by the Cuban National Ballet Company.
 The theatre also hosts performances of contemporary dance and Spanish-influenced dance.

 #4.
 Have a Glamorous Evening at Tropicana Cabaret

 Visiting Havana’s Tropicana Cabaret is one of the most iconic things to do in Havana at night.
 It combines the best of food, drinks, and entertainment.
-It was also awarded the American Academy of Restaurants’ distinguished “Best of the Best Five Star Diamond” award.
-This “paradise under the stars” has hosted Jazz legends like Nat King Cole and Josephine Baker, and continues to feature some of Cuba’s top musical talent.
+The American Academy of Restaurants also awarded Tropicana the “Best of the Best Five Star Diamond” award.
+This “paradise under the stars” has hosted Jazz legends like Nat King Cole and Josephine Baker.
+It continues to feature some of Cuba’s top musical talent.

 #5.
 Hear the Best Cuban Jazz Music at La Zorra y El Cuevo

-La Zorra y el Cuervo is one of the oldest and most well-known jazz clubs in Cuba.
-Located just down the street from the Habana Libre Hotel, the club has a secret entrance through an old London payphone.
-Once inside, you’ll be treated to talented performers playing Latin Jazz and Afro-Cuban Jazz, which is a sub-genre unique to the island.
+La Zorra y el Cuervo is one of Cuba’s oldest and most well-known jazz clubs.
+The club has a secret entrance through an old London payphone located just down the street from the Habana Libre Hotel.
+Once inside, you’ll be treated to talented performers playing Latin and Afro-Cuban Jazz, a sub-genre unique to the island.